 Each project page contains the name of the project director, a description of the project, a list of meetings it has held, and any related publications, transcripts, or videos.

-This series is made possible through generous support from the Starr Foundation.
+This project is made possible by the generous support from the Kauffman Foundation.